santoshvishwa/RAG-based-ChatBot/README.md

 # 🗃️ Talk2YourData

 **Talk2YourData** is an **intelligent document assistant** built with [Streamlit](https://streamlit.io/).
-It allows users to upload their **Own documents (PDF)** and interact with them through a chat interface.
+It allows users to upload your **Own documents (PDF)** and interact with them through a chat interface.

 The application uses a **Retrieval-Augmented Generation (RAG)** pipeline to retrieve relevant information from uploaded documents and generate accurate, context-aware answers.